QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 While both of these machine learning (ML) approaches succeed in recovering the  Ramsey plan computed in via dynamic programming squared in  quantecon lecture {doc}`calvo`, they don't  reveal the structure that is exploited in that lecture.

-That structure lies hidden with  the answers provided by our ML approach
+That structure lies hidden within   some of the objects calculated  by our ML approach.

-We can ferret out that structure  if only we ask  the right questions.
+We can ferret out some of that structure  if we ask  the right questions.

 At the end of this lecture we show what those questions are and how they  can be answered by running particular linear  regressions on components of
 $\vec \mu, \vec \theta$.